Police: Ghost guns and 3D printers for making them found at Harlem day care

 Watch: Officials announce arrest

-Adams said he was dismayed at the discovery, and that changes will be coming legislatively and in terms of inspections of day care facilities.
+Adams said he was dismayed at the discovery, and changes must be made.

+"It does not give us any joy in coming here to talk about another case where a home day care provider had children in a dangerous environment," Adams said.
+"We just want to really say to the parents who are dropping their children off every day to these centers that we're going to remain vigilant, that we're going to continually modify the rules like they have been modified throughout the years to stay ahead of bad people that are doing bad things in environments where our children are."

 Check back soon for more on this developing story.